A is for adult conversation

 V is for vanity

 Whether you took care of your appearance before or just about managed to drag a brush through your hair, things will change when you have a baby.
 Days when you manage to shower before lunchtime will be considered a success.
+Your baby on the other hand will have an extensive wardrobe and beautifully done hair.

 W is for World